Mohammad3id/100_days_of_swift/highlights.md

 Check our this [article](https://www.donnywals.com/working-with-throwing-functions-in-swift/) for more info about error handling in functions and “throws” and “rethrows” keywords.

-## Why surrounding a throwing function calls with a `do-catch` block isn’t enforced
+## Calling throwing function

-Functions should be able to propagate errors to its caller if that’s the needed behaviour.
-Enforcing a do-catch whenever calling a throwing function won’t allow us to handle the errors anywhere we want.
+Functions marked as `throws` can call the throwing functions without `try` only and without any further handling to let the error propagate to its caller.
+Non-throwing functions on the other hand, should do one of the following:

+- Use a `do-catch` block to handle the error
+- Use `try?` when calling throwing functions which makes them return `nil` in case of errors
+- Use `try!` to ignore the possibility of an error being thrown, but that's usually not recommended.

 ## Function “inout” parameter